MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ![Microsoft Store for Business](images/msfb.png)

 Select the **Add devices** link to upload your CSV file.
-A message will appear indicating your request is being processed.
-Wait a few moments before refreshing to see your new device has been added.
+A message appears indicating your request is being processed.
+Wait a few moments before refreshing to see that your new device is added.

 ![Microsoft Store for Business Devices](images/msfb-device.png)

 ## Create and assign a Windows Autopilot deployment profile

 > [!IMPORTANT]
 > Autopilot profiles can be created and assigned to your registered VM or device either through Intune or MSfB.
-Both processes are shown here, but only <U>pick one for purposes of this lab</U>:
+Both processes are shown here, but only *pick one for purposes of this lab*:

 Pick one:
 - [Create profiles using Intune](#create-a-windows-autopilot-deployment-profile-using-intune)